 - Trusthouse was formed in 1997 under a High Court Order when the Council of Trust Houses Forte sought its direction for the creation of a Charity to manage the proceeds of sale of its shares in its mother company to Granada.
-Grants are made from the total return on Trusthouse's investment portfolio.
-It is governed by a Board of Trustees. - Trusthouse is managed on a day-to-day basis by Smith Square Trading Ltd. a subsidiary of the Centre for Social Justice.
-The two organisations are entirely independent of each other.
+In June 2025, the charity's name was changed to Forte Charitable Foundation, in order to memorialize the founder, Lord Charles Forte. - Grants are made from the total return on Forte's investment portfolio.
+It is governed by a Board of Trustees - Forte Charitable Foundation is managed on a dayto-day basis by Smith Square Trading Ltd. a subsidiary of the Centre for Social Justice.
+The two organisations are entirely independent of each other